Skip to main content

 Desirae McQuade, 30, can relate.
 Diagnosed with aplastic anemia in 2015, she knew she could potentially develop PNH but didn’t connect the two when she started feeling fatigued in 2021.
 She then developed trouble swallowing followed by a sudden onset of severe double vision which landed her in the emergency room.
 Despite explaining her medical history of aplastic anemia, McQuade was misdiagnosed with a migraine, and she was sent home.

 McQuade’s family doctor urged her to return and push for further testing.
 Eventually, she was seen by a hematologist who confirmed a PNH diagnosis and started her on first-line complement inhibitor therapy, given by intravenous infusion in hospital every two weeks.
-Her symptoms abated slightly, then plateaued, and then worsened.
+Her symptoms abated slightly, then plateaued, and then worsened after about a year on treatment.
 Frustrated with lack of response and her experience with previous treatments, McQuade initially declined her doctor’s suggestion to try a new second-line therapy.
 Finally, motivated by his enthusiasm and her own curiosity, she agreed to try it.
 “I started the new treatment in December 2023 and for the first time since starting PNH treatment, I’ve had a noticeable and quick improvement,” she says.

 New treatment options offer improved quality of life